bitzhuwei/CSharpGL/CSharpGL/readme.md

 7. Clean code with CodeMaid.
 8. Renderer.SetUniform() throws exception when wrong type of value is fed in.
 9. The ICanvas interface abstracts winform controls.
-10. Add 'bool UsesZeroIndexBufferPtr()' in IBufferable.
+10. Add 'bool UsesZeroIndexBuffer()' in IBufferable.
 11. Bind/Unbind buffer.
 12. Initialize VAO inside Renderer's initializing.
 13. Auto-allocate memory in UnmanagedArray.